libretro/libretro-uae/README.md

 - `<disks>.zip#<disk>.adf`
     - Specify a disk inside a ZIP with multiple disks (not needed with single file ZIPs)

-M3U playlist supports disks, tapes, cartridges and programs.
+M3U playlist supports floppy disks and compact discs.

 ## WHDLoad